Dokumentationen

 Example

 In the following example, a simple Resource Group is created using Terraform.
 Any text editor is sufficient to create the text files.
-It is best to place the Terraform files in a new directory.
-In this directory, create a Terraform file (here main.tf):
+The Terraform files are best placed in a new directory.
+In this directory, a Terraform file (here main.tf) is then created:

 terraform {